The bell is amputated from its string.

 any deep throat imperfection.
 Around here, I wear medals

-I don’t deserve, earned when my ovaries were engorged with
+I don’t deserve, earned when my ovaries

-a honeycomb of golden protection.
+to build myself a honeycomb of golden protection.

 I don’t know how to worship.
 I am too heavy to float